Lachine Canal: History

 The area of the canal is a traditional meeting place between the various indigenous groups of the region, the Algonquin, Huron and Iroquois.
 Suggestions for a possible canal to bypass the Lachine Rapids dated back to the time of early explorers such as Samuel de Champlain.
 Settlers and trade had to make a long portage to continue upstream of Montreal.

-Interest in constructing a canal picked up after the land for the canal was granted by the King of France to the Sulpician Order, who held a monopoly on grain on the island.
+Interest in constructing a canal picked up after the land for the canal was granted by the King of France to the Society of the Priests of Saint Sulpice, who held a monopoly on grain on the island.
 Beginning in 1689, attempts were made by the French Colonial government and several other groups to build a canal.
 The first construction in 1689 was intended to bring water to the flour mills of the Sulpicians and increase the flow of goods.
 The project stopped after an attack in August 1689 by the Iroquois.
 After a peace treaty was made between the French and the Iroquois in 1701, there was hope by the Sulpicians that the canal project would be restarted.
 However, the Sulpicians had neither the capital nor the financial resources to restart the project.

 After Quebec became a British colony, tensions between Quebec and the new United States led to the construction of small canals between Montreal and the Great Lakes.
 After the War of 1812, there was a heightened interest in a canal to bypass the rapids and facilitate the transfer of goods in the region on larger boats.